Tímea Babos: 2018: Grand Slam title, world No. 1 in doubles

-2019–20: Three Grand Slam doubles titles
+2019–20: Three major doubles titles

 While struggling to do well in singles during 2019 and 2020, Babos shone in doubles.
 At the start of the 2019 season, Babos alongside Mladenovic reached her first final at the Australian Open, but they lost to Samantha Stosur and Zhang Shuai in the straight-sets.
 In April 2019, she and Mladenovic won the Istanbul Cup, losing only one game in the final match against Alexa Guarachi and Sabrina Santamaria.
 Another Grand Slam final they reached at the French Open.
 This time, they beat Chinese players Duan Yingying and Zheng Saisai.
 Followed by a Wimbledon semifinal, again partnering with Mladenovic.
-At the US Open, she reached her first doubles quarterfinal there, thus completing quarterfinals at all four Grand Slams in the same year.
+At the US Open, she reached her first doubles quarterfinal there, thus completing quarterfinals at all four majors in the same year.
 Before she qualified for the WTA Finals, she got to the quarterfinal at the China Open and semifinal at the Kremlin Cup.
 For the first time since 2015, WTA Finals brought back round-robin group, and Babos and Mladenovic won all three matches, as well as the semifinal and final.
 It was the third title for Babos, and the second alongside Mladenovic.

 Babos continued playing well in 2020.
 At her first tournament, the Australian Open, she won her third major title, all with Mladenovic.
 They beat Barbora Strýcová and Hsieh Su-wei in the final, and did not drop a single set during the whole tournament.
-In late February, she and Mladenovic missed the chance to reach another final, losing to Gabriela Dabrowski and Jeļena Ostapenko in three sets in the semifinal of the Qatar Open.
+In late February, she and Mladenovic missed the chance to reach another final, losing to Gabriela Dabrowski and Jeļena Ostapenko in three sets in the semifinal of the Qatar Ladies Open.
 Then, after six months of absence due to the COVID-19 pandemic, Babos competed at the US Open.
 Babos and Mladenovic continued the good performances, winning their first-round match, before being disqualified from the tournament due to Mladenovic's contact with French player Benoît Paire who had been tested positive for COVID-19.
 However, that did not stop them to defend their title at the French Open, defeating Alexa Guarachi and Desirae Krawczyk in the final.

 2021-22: WTA 1000 semifinal, back to top 100 in doubles

 Babos started her 2021 season at the first edition of the Gippsland Trophy where she lost in the second round to 12th seed Caroline Garcia.
 She also lost in the second round at the Australian Open in singles.

-Seeded fifth in doubles, she reached the semifinals at the 2021 Dubai Tennis Championships with Veronika Kudermetova.
+Seeded fifth in doubles, she reached the semifinals at Dubai with Veronika Kudermetova.

-She withdrew from the 2022 Australian Open as she was not willing to comply with the COVID rules.
+She withdrew from the 2022 Australian Open as she was not willing to comply with the COVID-19 rules.
 As a result, in April 2022 she hit her lowest doubles ranking of No. 242.
 She finished the 2022 season ranked No. 92 in doubles.